strangebuzz/cache-watcher/README.md

 ## Fun fact 😄

-When I developed `sfcw`, I played a lot with configuration files.
+When I developed `cw`, I played a lot with configuration files.
 One time, I modified my `.env` file.
 And it turns out that when I refreshed the browser, the page was "fast", like 50ms.
-I repeated the process several times, the same result! 🤔 It took me some time to realize that an `sfcw` process was still running in the background!
+I repeated the process several times, the same result! 🤔 It took me some time to realize that an `cw` process was still running in the background!
 That's why I couldn't see the "slow" timer.
 That was it; I had my proof; it works!
 ™ 😊